Sigmops bathyphilus: Ecology

-The ecology of the broad Sigmops genus is sparse, primarily due to the lack of research done on the genus due to the benthic regions that they primarily reside in.
-Research is difficult to complete in their habitat, as well as ethical surveys of the species because the Sigmops bathyphilus can not survive the changes in pressure from catching, resulting in near immediate mortality.
-The Gonostomatidae family ecology can be inferred from the genuses who complete diel vertical distribution, a type of migration that gives the genus the ability to regulate the pressure differences.
+The ecology of the broad Sigmops genus is sparse, primarily because of the lack of research done on the genus because of the benthic regions in which they primarily reside.
+Research is difficult to complete in their habitat, as are ethical surveys of the species because the Sigmops bathyphilus can not survive the changes in pressure from catching, resulting in near immediate mortality.
+The Gonostomatidae family ecology can be inferred from the genera that complete diel vertical distribution, a type of migration that gives the genus the ability to regulate the pressure differences.

 Once surveying the stomach contents of the C. braveri specimens, results showed that the primary prey that they fed on were Calanoid copepods.
 These are a predominant form of zooplankton that is widely available.
-A significantly smaller portion of their diet is made up of Particulate Organic Matter, which comprises mainly of soil components, and decomposed organic residues.
+A significantly smaller portion of their diet is made up of particulate organic matter, which consists mainly of soil components, and decomposed organic residues.
 With similar morphological characteristics to the Sigmops Bathyphilus, we can assume that they also do a portion of filter feeding on similar zooplankton.
 Due to the abiotic factors of their habitat, it is likely that Sigmops bathyphilus are opportunistic feeders, and could potentially consume smaller fish or invertebrates, using their jagged rows of teeth for grabbing prey.